 There’s a bit of a drama unfolding where J.K.
 Rowling is concerned right now, but I’m not going to address that.
 Instead, I want to put blinders on to the second-generation and the prequels and the rest of it, and pay homage to one of my all-time most favorite stories.
 Harry Potter influenced me – and the world – at an age when I needed to know heroes could come in my size.
 It showed me that a thousand different traits can help you to save the day – loyalty, brilliance, perseverance, a knowledge of what is right, that going off on your own isn’t the answer, that family comes in all shapes and sizes.
 There are flaws with the Harry Potter series, yes, but the great good it did the world, and me, is undeniable.

 Surely this one isn’t a surprise!
-Just last week, I waxed poetic about my unmitigated love for Dracula and the man who was able to leave me quaking in my boots on a sunny summer morning.
+I very often wax poetic about my unmitigated love for Dracula and the man who was able to leave me quaking in my boots on a sunny summer morning.
 Dracula has long influenced my writing, with the knowledge that books should make their readers feel something, something visceral and deep and universal – fear, sadness, joy, arousal, whatever that something may be.
 I owe so much to this first book and the man who wrote it.